awsdocs/amazon-personalize-developer-guide/doc_source/native-recipe-new-item-USER_PERSONALIZATION.md

 ## Automatic updates<a name="automatic-updates"></a>

  With User\-Personalization, Amazon Personalize automatically updates the latest model \(solution version\) every two hours behind the scenes to include new data without creating a new solution version\.
 With each update, Amazon Personalize updates the solution version with the latest item information and adjusts the exploration according to implicit feedback from users\.
 This allows Amazon Personalize to gauge item quality based on new interactions for already explored items and continually update item exploration\.
+This is not a full retraining; you should still train a new solution version weekly with `trainingMode` set to `FULL` so the model can learn from your users' behavior\.

+If every two hours is not frequent enough, you can manually create a solution version with `trainingMode` set to `UPDATE` to include those new items in recommendations\.
+Just remember that Amazon Personalize automatically updates only your latest fully trained solution version, so the manually updated solution version won't be automatically updated in the future\.

 **Note**
 There is no cost for automatic updates\.